Snowflake-Labs/sfquickstarts/site/sfguides/src/tealium-snowflake-integration/tealium-snowflake-integration.md

 ### Configuration

-#### Query Modes
+### Query Modes

 The Snowflake data source supports three query modes to let you control how data is imported from your Snowflake table or view:

+#### Timestamp + Incrementing (Recommended)

+{{%tip%}}**Timestamp + Incrementing** is the most reliable mode to ensure that all rows are imported as expected.{{%/tip%}}

-- **Timestamp + Incrementing**: (*Recommended*) Tealium imports new or modified rows based on a timestamp column and an auto-increment column.
-In this mode, rows with a newer timestamp than the previous import and a larger auto-increment value than the last imported row are imported.
-This is the most reliable mode to ensure that all rows are imported as expected.
+Tealium imports new or modified rows based on a timestamp column and an auto-increment column.
+In this mode, rows with a newer timestamp than the previous import and/or a larger auto-increment value than the last imported row are imported.

+#### Additional modes

+**Timestamp**
-- **Timestamp**: Tealium imports new or modified rows based on a timestamp column.
+Tealium imports new or modified rows based on a timestamp column.
 In this mode, rows with a newer timestamp than the previous import are imported.
 Use this mode if your table has a timestamp column that gets set or updated on every update.
+**Timestamp** is not as reliable as **Timestamp + Incrementing** because rows may be missed if there are duplicate timestamps in different batches of data, as shown in the example below.

+**Incrementing**
-- **Incrementing**: Tealium imports rows based on an auto-increment column.
+Tealium imports rows based on an auto-increment column.
 In this mode, rows with a larger auto-increment value than the last imported row are imported.
-This will not detect modifications or deletions of existing rows.
 Use this mode if you only have an auto-increment column and do not have a timestamp column.
+**Incrementing** is not as reliable as **Timestamp + Incrementing** because it cannot detect modifications or deletions of existing rows.

 The Snowflake data source does not support bulk query modes.